 1. Cut real estate and operating costs

-Real estate ranks second only to payroll as the highest expense for most organizations.
-Nearly 40% of corporate office space sits unused: empty conference rooms, unoccupied desks, and entire floors rarely visited.
+Real estate ranks as the second-highest expense for most organizations.
+Yet nearly 40% of corporate office space sits unused on any given day: empty conference rooms, unoccupied desks, and entire floors rarely visited.

-Smart space management helps you identify these underutilized spaces through usage data.
+Smart space management helps identify these underutilized areas through usage data.
 You can consolidate operations, reduce energy costs, and eliminate unnecessary square footage.
-Companies report saving up to $11,000 per employee annually by optimizing workspace usage in hybrid models.
+Companies implementing data-driven space strategies report real estate cost reductions of up to 30% while simultaneously boosting employee satisfaction.

 Learn practical tips for reducing costs and improving utilization.
 Our space management guide shows you how to transform underused areas into a productive workspace.